Last updated on 14 September 2022 by Sara Pegarella (Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed)

 Squarespace is a really useful platform for creating a website and an ecommerce store.

-While you'll get a lot of useful tools, functions, and features with Squarespace, there are some technical details that you'll be responsible for on your own.
+While you'll get access to a lot of tools, functions, and features with Squarespace, there are some technical details that you'll be responsible for on your own.

 Section 3 of Squarespace's Terms covers "Your Responsibilities."
 These are the responsibilities you agree to take on when you use Squarespace to build your website.

 Included in this section is section (3.5) titled "Your Sites And Your End Users Are Your Responsibility."
 This section states that "you're solely responsible for compliance with any laws or regulations related to Your Sites and/or your End Users."

 If your Squarespace site collects any personal information, you will be required to comply with privacy laws.
 As shown above, Squarespace explicitly requires its users to comply with laws, including privacy laws.